DataDog/documentation/content/graphing/infrastructure/process.md

 **Note**:

-* To collect container information in the standard install, the `dd-agent` user needs to have permissions to access docker.sock.
+* To collect container information in the standard install, the `dd-agent` user needs to have permissions to access `docker.sock`.
 * Running the Agent as container still allows you to collect host processes.

 [11]: /agent/basic_agent_usage/docker/#run-the-docker-agent